William Priest: Otago cricketer

 In the event, Priest did make his first-class cricket debut for Otago in the match against Canterbury which started on Christmas Day 1931.
 He was "clean bowled" for a duck in his first innings as Otago were bowled out for 161 runs.
-In its second innings, the Otago side scored 589 in what was described as "one of the greatest batting recoveries ever known in New Zealand cricket", an innings which saw a Plunket Shield record score of 338 not out by Roger Blunt.
-Priest, however, recorded a pair, being caught without scoring, and was twelfth man for the side's following Shield match against Auckland and not included in the squad for the team's final representative match of the season against Wellington, (Note: At the time the Plunket Shield was only contested by four representative sides, Auckland, Canterbury, Otago and Wellington.
-As a result each side typically played three first-class matches a season.) although the Otago Daily Times cricket correspondent reported that he had been "unlucky" against Canterbury.
+In its second innings, the Otago team scored 589 in what was described as "one of the greatest batting recoveries ever known in New Zealand cricket", an innings which saw a Plunket Shield record score of 338 not out by Roger Blunt.
+Priest, however, recorded a pair, being caught without scoring, and was twelfth man for the team's following Shield match against Auckland and not included in the squad for the team's final representative match of the season against Wellington, (Note: At the time the Plunket Shield was only contested by four representative teams, Auckland, Canterbury, Otago and Wellington.
+As a result each team typically played three first-class matches a season.) although the Otago Daily Times cricket correspondent reported that he had been "unlucky" against Canterbury.

 Priest continued to impress in local cricket at the start of the 1932–33 season, The Evening Star describing him as "a solid batsman possessed of some nice clean strokes" and praising his play to the on-side.
-He played for an Otago side against one from North Otago in early December, and after batting well at the start of the season he was selected again for the Otago representative side for the Plunket Shield match against Wellington over the Christmas period, replacing the captain George Dickinson.
-He scored six runs in the match, making two in Otago's first innings and four in their second, although he injured his eye after colliding with Alex Knight whilst fielding and dropped down to twelfth man in the side's following match.
-He did not play in Otago's other Shield match of the season as the side won the trophy for the second time.
+He played for an Otago team against one from North Otago in early December, and after batting well at the start of the season he was selected again for the Otago representative team for the Plunket Shield match against Wellington over the Christmas period, replacing the captain George Dickinson.
+He scored six runs in the match, making two in Otago's first innings and four in their second, although he injured his eye after colliding with Alex Knight whilst fielding and dropped down to twelfth man in the team's following match.
+He did not play in Otago's other Shield match of the season as the team won the trophy for the second time.
 (Note: The Plunket Shield was first contested in 1906–07.
 Otago had first won the trophy in 1924–25 and after their victory in 1932–33 did not win it again until 1950–51.)
-He did, however, play for the Otago side which played Southland in April 1933, (Note: Otago played Southland, which had previously played some first-class matches, annually until the 1980s.) and in October was in an Otago Selectors XI to play a side of young players.
+He did, however, play for the Otago team which played Southland in April 1933, (Note: Otago played Southland, which had previously played some first-class matches, annually until the 1980s.) and in October was in an Otago Selectors XI to play a team of young players.